 You can also contact our staff in the Enterprise Unit to learn more about the types of agreement we make with companies.

-In order to meet our mission of worldwide patient benefit, exclusive licenses will only be granted when they are essential to enable a licensee to commit the investment required to enable a product – for example a new drug – to reach the market.
+In order to meet our mission of worldwide patient benefit, exclusive licenses will only be granted when they are considered essential to enable a licensee to successfully bring a product – for example a new drug – to the market.

-Licences to ‘know how’ or background intellectual property (IP) necessary for the application of an invention may be granted but this may be on a non-exclusive basis.
+Licences to ‘know how’ or background intellectual property (IP) necessary for the application of an invention may be granted but this is likely to be on a non-exclusive basis.

-In order to ensure that any technology originating from the ICR is developed for the benefit of cancer patients, we will usually require the right to continue to develop the results of a collaboration if the original collaborative partner decides not to continue with the work.
+In order to ensure that any technology originating from the ICR is developed for the benefit of cancer patients, we will usually require a grant-back of licensed rights and additional collaborative research to enable us to continue to develop the work.

 While our primary aim is to ensure that our research is exploited for the benefit of cancer patients, the ICR’s policy is to achieve a fair financial return recognising the contribution that both the ICR and our industrial partners will have to make to develop a product.

-Agreements may therefore contain provisions for royalties or other payments, depending on the ICR's contribution to the development of products.
+Agreements will therefore contain provisions for royalties or other payments, depending on the ICR's contribution to the development of products.

 Delivering the technology